 While learning sign language can be an incredibly rewarding experience, it also comes with its challenges.
 Some common difficulties learners may encounter include:

-3. Non-Manual Components: Facial expressions, body movements, and other non-manual components are essential in sign language.
-Incorporating these elements effectively can be challenging but is crucial for conveying meaning accurately.
+- Non-Manual Components: Facial expressions, body movements, and other non-manual components are essential in sign language.
+Incorporating these elements effectively can be challenging but crucial for accurately conveying meaning.

 To navigate these challenges successfully, it’s important to seek support and guidance from experienced sign language teachers, mentors, or online communities.
 Their expertise and encouragement can make a significant difference in your learning journey.